ldebruijn/graphql-protect/docs/persisted_operations.md

 ## How it works

-`go-graphql-armor` looks at the `store` location on local disk to find any `*.json` files it can parse for persisted operations.
+`graphql-protect` looks at the `store` location on local disk to find any `*.json` files it can parse for persisted operations.

 It can be configured to look at this directory and reload based on the files on local disk.